kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 		- If we bring back the survivors, he'll give us a writ notifying that we're a friend of the empire.
 		- Rem said we were doing our best to stay neutral, we will try to free the captives.
 		- Connor is the nephew of Schwartz.
 I joked about having him marry Ria.
 Captain said he was useless, didn't care about him much.
 		- Ria shook his hand.
-We'll take the 100g, go on our own, if we deliver the prisoners back we'll
+We'll take the 100g, go on our own, if we deliver the prisoners back we'll get a lute